palozinski/AppContainerKit/README.md

 ![alt tag](https://raw.githubusercontent.com/palozinski/AppContainerKit/master/AppContainerKitDIExample.gif)

-AppContainerKit is reusable component that allows make smoothy transitions beetwen two minor views flow (Authorization and Main flow when user is logged or Authorization and Some walkthrought etc.).
+AppContainerKit is a reusable component that allows to make smoothy transitions beetwen two major view controller.
+(Authorization and Main or Authorization and Some Walkthrought etc.).

 # How do I contribute?